Making Attention Mechanisms More Robust and Interpretable with Virtual Adversarial Training: Experiments

 \subsection{Datasets and Tasks}

-Table~\ref{tab:dataset} presents the statistics for labeled datasets.
-We split the dataset into a training, validation, and a test set.
-Additionally, we followed the preprocessing of these datasets according to \citet{jain2019attentio} and \citet{kitada2020attention}.
+Table~\ref{tab:dataset} presents the statistics for the labeled datasets, which include datasets for single-sequence tasks (e.g., text classification) and pair-sequence tasks (e.g., QA and NLI).
+We divided the dataset into training, validation, and test sets as done in \cite{kitada2021attention}.
+Moreover, we preprocessed these datasets according to \cite{jain2019attention, kitada2021attention}.
+Refer to Appendix~\ref{sec:appendix_tasks_and_dataset} for further details on the dataset and preprocessing.